JonParton/Nextjs_ASWA_Starter/README.md

 This starter template / example was created based on the [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-nextjs).
 At the time of writing the Microsoft Docs had quite a few issues I wanted to address before I could use and share it.

-- It never actually used any Azure Functions as a back end API.
+- It never actually gave an example of using Azure Functions as a back end API.
-  - From doing this previously I knew there were a few gotcha's in here that would get me (and others!) trying to get going with this.
-SO I wanted to solve them and put them out in the community.
+  - From doing this previously I knew there were a few GOTCHA's in here that would get me (and others!) that were trying to get going with this.
+So I wanted to solve them and put them out in the community.
   - I also wanted to give an example of doing Client Side rendering using these API's and show how you can make this work with the `next export` that you need to run for ASWA's (I couldn't get Next to work using a Server like you can with Create React App as in `next start` mode it doesn't seem to create an index.html anywhere that ASWA's need to be in the artifact folder at the moment!)
 - It used some outdated methods to do pre-rendering and the more modern exports of `getStaticProps` and `getStaticPaths` are nicer.
-- The version of next.js being used was out of date and didn't allow the use of things like Exposed Environmental Variables on the front end (The `NEXT_PUBLIC` prefix).
+- The version of Next.js being used was out of date and didn't allow the use of things like Exposed Environmental Variables on the front end (The `NEXT_PUBLIC` prefix).
-- I wanted to fix various other issues liek out of data references that would stop us being immediately productive!
+- I wanted to fix various other issues like out of date references that would stop us being immediately productive!

 With all of those things added this starter should allow you to pick this up and get creating your own Next.js Azure Static Web App in no time!